paulito-bandito/Environmental-Monitoring-System/README.md

 ### 6.4.8 This project needs to be Geospatial. ###

 This prototype needs to be Geospatial in the future.
-At the moment the Technician needs to manually specify (in the databse) the  location of the sensors in the database so they show up in the correct location when rendered to the Technician GUI.
+At the moment it's just not clear where that particular input device lives, and so the Technician needs to manually specify (in the databse) the location of the sensors in the database so they show up in the correct location when rendered to the Technician GUI.
 In the future the Data Model needs to be changed to incorporate GPS locations as well as indoor GPS capabilities so that maps can be rendered to the screen that are accurate, and not hand-drawn.

 The Sensor Client in the future might need to be GPS aware to help with the data logging aspect of the application.